 We have pets

 One of the central philosophies behind both the project and the festival is that through sharing our knowledge and skills we can help eachother reach our goals, and bring our dreams to reality.

 The dream of having a boat can seem huge and at times impossible.
-People joining the Project get to learn the necessary skills to overcome the challenges of have a boat of their own, or become competent crew to be able to boathitch around the world.
+People joining the Project get to learn the necessary skills to overcome the challenges of having a boat of their own, or become competent crew to be able to boathitch around the world.